Engoo Blog Language Tips

 The plants are beside the TV.

-The different uses of "besides," however, refer to something being added to a group.
-It's a difference of only one letter, but remember that these are two separate words, so be careful not to get them confused!
+Now that we've explained that, we can move to "besides," which generally refers to something being separate from a group.
+It's a difference of only one letter, but remember that these are two unique words, so be careful not to get them confused!

-The prepositional usage of besides means "in addition to" or "along with."
-Because it is a preposition, it can be followed by a noun or a noun phrase.
+As a preposition, besides means "in addition to" or "along with."
+It's usually followed by a noun or a noun phrase.

 Who's coming to the party tonight besides Jane and Kate?